ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 1. For the base set, select the collection of documents that you want to divide into annotation sets, either all documents in the corpus or documents that were previously allocated to a document set.
 1. For the overlap value, specify the percentage of documents that you want to include in each annotation set.
 Inter-annotator agreement scores cannot be calculated unless two or more human annotators annotate the same documents.
 For example, if you specify a 20% overlap value for a corpus that contains 30 documents, and you divide the corpus into 3 document sets, 6 documents (20%) will be annotated by all human annotators.
 The remaining 24 documents will be divided among the 3 human annotators (8 each).
 Thus, each annotator receives 14 documents to annotate (6+8).

-    > **Note:** An annotation set that you plan to use to train a machine-learning annotator must contain at least 10 annotated documents.
+    > **Note:** An annotation set that you plan to use to train a machine learning annotator must contain at least 10 annotated documents.

 1. Click the **Add** icon for each annotation set that you want to create.